 To get a personalized quote from State Farm, you can speak to a representative by calling 1 (800) 782-8332.

-Your car insurance is likely so high because your driving record is poor, your car is costly to insure, you live in a high-risk location, you’re carrying too much coverage, or you’re not taking full advantage of discounts.
+It’s likely that your car insurance is so high because your driving record is poor, your car is costly to insure, you live in a high-risk location, you’re carrying too much coverage, or you’re not taking full advantage of discounts.
 The average car insurance premium has also increased by more than 50% in the past 10 years.… read full answer

 8 Reasons Why Your Car Insurance Is So Expensive